Invisible Children (The American cycle of abuse and its cost)

 Order the Amazon Kindle version of the book, Invisible Children ($2.99)

 View/download the PDF of the book, Invisible Children

 Listen to the book, Invisible Children, via Flash audio

-Click any of the chapters on the right to hear the spoken audio of that chapter.
+Click any of the chapters to hear the spoken audio of that chapter.

 Invisible Children Book Review

 Mike Tikkanen’s book, INVISIBLE CHILDREN is an urgent call to action that describes in plain, heart-wrenching terms how our institutions act as enablers of child abuse.

 Mike outlines how America’s current strategies and institutions are being overwhelmed by the magnitude and severity of the problem of child abuse.
 I would take it a step further and say that his book is an indictment of the very institutions that we have established to protect the weakest among us: our children.

 It is not teachers, school administrators, social workers, police, or therapists causing the problems in our schools, communities, and prisons.
 These hard-working, well-intentioned professionals are not to blame.
 As he correctly points out, they are doing the best they can within the framework of laws, regulations, and policies.

 The issue he brings to light is much broader and much deeper.
 This is not an issue of blame – of “right versus wrong” – this is an issue of “right versus right” – the very definition of tragedy.